roflmaostc/felixwechsler.science/index.md

 # News
+* I joined [BlueSky](https://bsky.app/profile/felixwechsler.bsky.social), follow me!
+* We are presenting our [Dr. TVAM work](https://dl.acm.org/doi/abs/10.1145/3687924) at [SIGGRAPH Asia](https://asia.siggraph.org/2024/) in Tokyo this December '24.
 * Some of our TVAM work we present at the upcoming SPIE Photonics West in January '25!
-* We are attending [SIGGRAPH Asia](https://asia.siggraph.org/2024/) in Tokyo this December '24.

 ## Current Projects
 * Tomographic volumetric 3D printing